Maria Sophie of Bavaria: Early life

 Maria Sophie was born on October 4, 1841, at the Possenhofen Castle in Possenhofen, the Kingdom of Bavaria.
 Her parents were Duke Maximilian Joseph in Bavaria and Princess Ludovika of Bavaria.
-She was the sixth of ten children and one of the eight that survived to adulthood.
+She was the sixth of ten children and one of the eight that survived to adulthood and in her family, she is often called "Mimi".
 She and her siblings enjoyed an unrestricted childhood, shared between Possenhofen Castle in the summers and the Herzog-Max-Palais in Munich.

 In the winter of 1857, at the age of 16, Maria Sophie's hand was sought by Francis II of the Two Sicilies, the eldest son of King Ferdinand II of the Two Sicilies.
 The marriage was political, since Ferdinand wished to ally himself with the Emperor of Austria, Franz Josef I, a powerful fellow absolutist.
 At that time the kingdom was already threatened by revolutionary forces.

 Maria Sophie had not experienced menarche, and underwent treatments to induce menses.
 She also had to learn Italian.
 She was married by proxy.
 In January 1859 she traveled to Vienna to spend time with her sister before they went to Trieste to formally enter her new kingdom, and say farewell to her family on the Neapolitan royal yacht Fulminante.
 She set sail for Bari and on 3 February 1859 was married there.